matrix-org/matrix-spec-proposals/proposals/4005-explicit-read-receipts-on-event-send.md

 sends an event to the room.
 The receipt should point at the newly created event.
 This receipt should be generated prior to calculating notification counts or push rules.
 This means the concept of "where the user has read up to" is simplified to just a read receipt, where previously it was the greater value of the user's read receipt and their last sent event.
+If the event is "in a thread" (using the definition from [threaded read receipts](https://spec.matrix.org/v1.7/client-server-api/#threaded-read-receipts)) the generated read receipt should be a threaded read receipt.

 Clients should receive this receipt at the same time as receiving the event itself back from the homeserver (in the same /sync payload).
 The read receipt can't be sent prior to the event, as the